capitalch/trace/tracking.md

 21. Left menu to make consise and more accomodating
 22. Footer Trace version copyright
 23. Approval of transactions
+24. Server side printing cleanup and convert to puppeteer

 ## Bugs
 *.
 Sale billl to creditor, print is not having address